 In this paper, we study the fair vertex problems under structural parameterization.
 Very recently, in 2023, Gima and Otachi~\cite{GimaOtachi} showed that {\sc $\ell$-Fair Vertex \MSOt Evaluation} is \FPT parameterized by the vertex integrity and the size of the formula.
-This is complemented with \W{1}-hardness of the Fair Vertex Cover problem even when parameterized by treedepth and feedback vertex set combined~\cite{KMT19}.
-Notice that there is very little gap between those parameters, so the situation on the sparse side of the spectrum seems to be relatively understood.
+This is complemented by \W{1}-hardness of the Fair Vertex Cover problem even when parameterized by the combined treedepth and feedback vertex set number~\cite{KMT19}.
+Since there is very little gap between those parameters, the situation on the sparse side of the spectrum seems to be relatively understood.
 On the other hand, we know much less about dense graph parameters.
 Knop, Koutecký, Masařík, and Toufar~\cite{KKMT} showed that {\sc $\ell$-Fair Vertex \MSOo Evaluation} is \FPT parameterized by the neighborhood diversity and the size of the formula.
 Note that \MSOo cannot be extended to \MSOt on dense graph parameters because \MSOt model-checking on cliques is not even in \XP unless $\mathsf{E} = \mathsf{NE}$ \cite{CMR,Lampis14}.
 Parameterization by the twin cover is explored in \cite{KMT19} and the {\sc \MSOo-FairVE} is \FPT parameterized by the twin cover and the size of the formula while {\sc $\ell$-Fair Vertex \MSOo Evaluation} is already \W{1}-hard under the same parameterization.
-The question raised in \cite{KMT19} was whether the {\sc \MSOo-FairVE} remains \FPT even when parameterized by the stronger parameter of the cluster vertex deletion.
+The question raised in~\cite{KMT19} was whether the {\sc \MSOo-FairVE} remains \FPT even when parameterized by the cluster vertex deletion number, which is a stronger parameter.
 The \emph{cluster vertex deletion} number is the size of the smallest set $D\subseteq V(G)$ such that $G-D$ (i.e., $G[V(G)\setminus D]$) is a collection of disjoint cliques.
-We denote a set $D\subseteq V(G)$ such that $G-D$ is a collection of disjoint cliques a \emph{modulator} of graph $G$.
+We denote a set $D\subseteq V(G)$ such that $G-D$ is a collection of disjoint cliques a \emph{modulator} of the graph $G$.
 The cluster vertex deletion number is a well-known optimization problem; see e.g., \cite{IKP23} for a very recent overview of results.
-Nevertheless, it has already been successfully used as a structural graph parameter to provide \FPT algorithms for various graph problems in past two years~\cite{BKR23,GKKMV23,KS23}.
-In this paper, we resolve the general question negatively, while providing a very extensive collection of problems that do admit still an \FPT algorithm under our parameterization.
+In particular, it has already been successfully used as a structural graph parameter to provide \FPT algorithms for various graph problems in the past two years~\cite{BKR23,GKKMV23,KS23}.
+In this paper, we resolve the general question negatively, while providing a metatheorem capturing an extensive collection of problems that do admit an \FPT algorithm under our parameterization.
 We refer to \cref{fig:classes} for a visual overview of the results and graph class relations.